-Most UK airlines have a Tool Control and Accountability policy in place, as outlined by The Civil Aviation Authority, under policy 145-2 Equipment, Tools and Materials – OTAR Part 145.109 and in the U.S under The Federal Aviation Administrator.
-AC No: 150/5380-5B The policies are very similar, but in the U.K the CAA specifies the following:
+Most UK airlines have a Tool Control & Accountability policy in place, as outlined by The Civil Aviation Authority.
+This comes under policy 145-2 Equipment, Tools and Materials – OTAR Part 145.109.
+And in the U.S under The Federal Aviation Administrator.
+AC No: 150/5380-5B.
+The policies are understandably very similar, but in the U.K the CAA specifies the following:

 Tools and Equipment

 “(a) All tools and equipment that are required to be controlled in terms of servicing or calibration under being necessary to measure specified dimensions and torque figures etc should be identified and listed in a control register.
 Including any personal tools and equipment that the organization agrees can be used.